 And we are sailing again!
 So our engine broke down and we had to exchange it for a new one, remember?
 Those almost 3 months between beginning of November and Continue Reading →

 Since being stuck on the boat without moving anywhere for so long wasn’t helping board moral we decided to jump on the next plane and go to mainland Italy.

+Traveling with teens – are we crazy?!
 We have always been traveling with kids.
 First as single parents, respectively, and after Ric and I had met, together as a family.
-Our experience ranges from traveling with babies and Continue Reading →
+Our Continue Reading →

 One of the many upsides of cruising in a sailboat is the freedom you have to go almost anywhere.
 Beautiful beaches, charming port towns and secluded bays – there you Continue Reading →